 5. Improve your relationships

 You are who you surround yourself with – so make sure you’re surrounded by loving, supportive people.
 Even the most individualistic humans are social animals, and isolation can be another big contributor when you feel like giving up.
-When you add social media into the mix, you feel even more inadequate and disconnected.
+When you add social media into the mix, you may even feel more inadequate and disconnected.

-“Success and failure are not overnight experiences.
+When you feel like quitting, it takes work to build your inner strength and overcome hardships, but always remember, “Success and failure are not overnight experiences.
 It’s the small decisions along the way that cause people to fail or succeed.”
-You can change the path you’re on and start achieving again.
+You can spot the signs of giving up on life, change the path you’re on and start achieving again.
 The power is yours.

 Ready to get your life back on track?